My Rainy Days

 My Rainy Days (天使の恋, Tenshi no Koi) is a 2009 Japanese romantic drama film written and directed by Yuri Kanchiku in her directorial debut, based on the cell phone novel of the same name.
 Japanese model Nozomi Sasaki stars in her first lead role in a film, as a 17-year-old high school student.
 The film tells the story of a manipulative schoolgirl who mends her ways when she falls for an older professor.

 My Rainy Days debuted in a special screening at the 22nd Tokyo International Film Festival.
 It was subsequently released in Japanese cinemas on 7 November 2009.
-The film grossed a total of US$1,090,202 in four different countries, and it received generally positive reviews from critics.
+The film received generally positive reviews from critics and grossed a total of US$1,090,202 in four different countries.

 Plot

 Rio Ozawa is a beautiful and manipulative 17-year-old high school student who, along with her best friends Maki and Miho, engages in compensated dating and extortion to earn money.
 After defending her naïve classmate Tomoko from school bully Naoko, Rio invites Tomoko to join her clique and soon manipulates her into participating in their compensated dating scheme.
 It is revealed that Rio and Naoko are secretly lovers, and that Naoko assisted Rio in luring Tomoko into the clique.

 One day, a photo developing store accidentally switches Rio's photographs with those of a man who also has the last name Ozawa.
 She arranges to meet Kouki Ozawa, an introverted 35-year-old history professor, to swap photos.
 As they are walking together, Kouki suddenly faints and is rushed to the hospital.
 The next day, Rio visits Kouki at the hospital, and they begin to bond.
 As Rio falls in love with Kouki, she asks him to tutor her, stops doing compensated dating, and ends her romantic relationship with Naoko.

 When Rio scores 99 on her history test, Kouki agrees to take her on a date.
 While in a library one day, Kouki kisses Rio for the first time.
 Unbeknownst to Rio, Kouki underwent surgery for a brain tumor three years earlier, but the tumor was not completely removed.
 Kouki's cousin Kaori tries to convince him to reconsider another surgery, but he does not want to be a burden to others.
 To avoid hurting Rio, Kouki suddenly distances himself from her, leaving her heartbroken.

 Naoko, who has been skipping school, walks into class unexpectedly and tries to stab Tomoko, accusing her of taking Rio away from her, but Rio shields Tomoko.
 Naoko then runs onto the school rooftop, with Rio in pursuit.
 Naoko tearfully tells Rio that she had been repeatedly raped by her mother's boyfriend and that her mother blamed her after he left her, so Naoko murdered him.
 Rio attempts to dissuade Naoko from jumping, but as Tomoko, Maki, and Miho arrive, Naoko jumps to her death after professing her love to Rio.